rpires71/milestone1/README.md

 **Acceptance Criteria**

-- [ ] Clearly lists PGCE, subject degree, and recent CPD.
+- [ ] Clearly lists PGCE, subject degree, and CPD.
-- [ ] Includes dates and awarding institutions.
+- [ ] Includes awarding institutions.
-- [ ] Mentions any safeguarding or SEND CPD if applicable.
 - [ ] Offers link to downloadable CV or Work Experience.
 - [ ] Menu links to other pages are easily accessible.
 - [ ] The layout reflects professionalism and clarity.